sammyalsadek/dotfiles/README.md

 2. (If using mac) Open a few new desktops and go to system preferences -> keyboard -> keyboard shortcut, and enable mission control desktop switching by number.

+3. (If using mac) Go to system preferences -> keyboard -> keyboard shortcut -> modifier keys, and swap Ctrl and CAPS.

-3. Pull the dotfiles repository by using the following commands.
+4. Pull the dotfiles repository by using the following commands.
 ```
 cd ~
 git init